Since Amanda retired she's been an active entrepreneur, gaining "hands-on" experience in online marketing and small

 A Cost-Effective Marketing Strategy for Small Businesses

 All businesses, big or small, global or local, need an efficient, cost-effective marketing strategy.
-There's no getting round it: no matter how good your product or service is, without an efficient and sustainable marketing strategy, who's to know?
-For a small business with limited resources, the challenge is to develop a marketing strategy which costs little and brings a measurable, positive return on investment.
+There's no getting around it: no matter how good your product or service is, without an efficient and sustainable marketing strategy, who's to know?
+For a small business with limited resources, the challenge is to develop a marketing strategy that costs little and brings a measurable, positive return on investment.

 Most small businesses have more time and talent than money to spend.
 If you run a small business, here are five compelling marketing opportunities you can't afford to ignore.
 The good news is they're free.

 1. Boost Your Blog

 Your business website should have a blog that you update regularly.
 A well-written blog populated with high-quality content targeted at your customer base is a powerful marketing tool.
 It takes time, but you can do it spending no money at all.
 Stick with it, and you'll build your business's visibility and authority in your industry or niche.
 The key to a successful business blog is to update often, share useful information which helps your customers solve problems or advance their aims, and encourage interaction and trust-building rather than pushing your product or service.

 A good business blog is a form of "passive marketing."
 You help your customers with useful, actionable information and advice.
 The aim is to offer genuine help and build trust.
 Once you establish that relationship, your audience self-selects your product or service when they need it.
 It's a "slow boil" approach but customers that come to you this way become repeat customers for life and represent an excellent long-term return on your investment.